mateuszwiza/chama-data-engineer-assignment/README.md

 #### Exercise 1.2: Practice

 Using a database of your choice, create the table **tf** when your starting points are the files [Instances.csv](Instances.csv) and [UninstallEvents.csv](UninstallEvents.csv).
 In your solution, please **assume that the files are larger than 1GB each**.
+Any code that you need to write, preferably use c#.

 -----